programminghistorian/jekyll/lessons/text-mining-with-extracted-features.md

 A generator simplifies such on-demand, short term usage.
 Think of it like a pizza shop making pizzas when a customer orders, versus one that prepares them beforehand.
 The traditional approach to iterating through data is akin to making *all* the pizzas for the day before opening.
 Doing so would make the buying process quicker, but also adds a huge upfront time cost, needs larger ovens, and necessitates the space to hold all the pizzas at once.
 An alternate approach is to make pizzas on-demand when customers buy them, allowing the pizza place to work with smaller capacities and without having pizzas laying around the shop.
 This is the type of approach that a generator allows.

 Volumes need to be prepared before you do anything with them, being read, decompressed and parsed.
 This 'initialization' of a volume is done when you ask for the volume, *not* when you create the FeatureReader.
-In the above code, after you run `fr = FeatureReader(paths)`, there are are still no `Volume` objects held behind the scenes: just the pointers to the file locations.
+In the above code, after you run `fr = FeatureReader(paths)`, there are are still no `Volume` objects held behind the scenes: just the references to the file locations.
 The files are only read when their time comes in the loop on the generator `fr.volumes()`.
 Note that because of this one-by-one reading, the items of a generator cannot be accessed out of order (e.g. you cannot ask for the third item of `fr.volumes()` without going through the first two first).

 ## What's in a Volume?